Alabama Rot

 There is currently no vaccination against Alabama Rot.

-If we see your pet we will assess the sores and treat then appropriately.
-If we are suspicious of Alabama Rot then a blood and urine test will be performed.
-If your pet is found to have problems with their kidneys they will need to be hospitalised for intensive care.
-Unfortunately Alabama Rot can only be diagnosed conclusively by examining the tissues of the skin and kidney under a microscope, this means that the diagnosis is sometimes only confirmed once a pet has passed away at a post mortem.
+If we see your pet, we will assess the sores and treat then appropriately.
+If we are suspicious of Alabama Rot, then a blood and urine test will be performed.
+If your pet is found to have problems with their kidneys, they will need to be hospitalised for intensive care.
+Unfortunately, Alabama Rot can only be diagnosed conclusively by examining the tissues of the skin and kidney under a microscope, meaning that the diagnosis is sometimes only confirmed once a pet has passed away at a post-mortem.

-Alabama Rot is well publicised in the media because it is a horrible disease that we know little about, and one that we can find very difficult to treat.
+Alabama Rot is well publicised in the media because it is a horrible disease that we know little about and one that we can find very difficult to treat.
 However, it is VERY important to remember that the number of dogs affected that have both skin lesions and kidney failure remains low (there were only 71 confirmed cases across the whole of the UK between November 2012 and March 2016.)
-So while it is important to remain vigilant for the signs of this terrible disease, it is vital to remember that there are a lot more common, innocuous causes of wounds on your dogs feet and not to panic if you see any, just give us a call and we will happily have a look at your pet for you.
+So while it is important to remain vigilant for the signs of this terrible disease, it is vital to remember that there are a lot more common, innocuous causes of wounds on your dogs feet and not to panic if you see any.
+If you are concerned over your dog, just give us a call and we will happily have a look at them for you.